 Australian Shepherd Grooming

-Australian Shepherds require some brushing to keep their coat in good shape and help remove shedding hair.
+Australian Shepherds require some brushing to keep their coats in good shape and help remove shedding hair.
 They need occasional baths when dirty and their nails trimmed regularly.
-Their teeth should be brushed and ears checked for buildup and cleaned.
+Their teeth should be brushed, and ears checked for buildup and cleaned.

 Australian Shepherd Health